 The current framework describes causality as follows: a given mechanism causes an output when presented with the input.
 I should point out that causality as described here is relative.
 You could just as easily reverse the role of the input and the mechanism, saying a given input, when presented with the mechanism, causes the output.
-That’s why, in the standard discussion of “cause” and “effect”, the input and mechanism are lumped together as “the cause”.
+That’s why, I presume, in the standard discussion of “cause” and “effect”, the input and mechanism are lumped together as “the cause”.
 But breaking them out let’s you focus on one (think of the many things a given artist could make) or the other (think of the many things different artists could make from a given lump of clay).

 There’s another way of looking at causality which is important.
 For most people, causality is about cause and effect, and, more specifically, some given physical thing or event having “causal power”, the exercise of which leads to some other physical thing or event, the effect.
 A different way of looking at things is to take the “block universe” view, in which time is simply a dimension along with the three dimensions of space.
 We can look at the pattern of stuff at any given time and place, and compare that to the pattern at the (aprox.) same place but at a different time.
 For example, we could look at a billiards table at t1, where the cue ball is headed directly toward the 8 ball with some velocity.
 We could then look at time t2 where the cue ball is stationary (adjacent to where the 8 ball was) and the 8 ball is headed away from the cue ball with the same velocity that the cue ball had.
 In this situation we note a correlation between the velocity of the cue ball at t1 and the velocity of the 8 ball at t2.
 We know that looking at one will tell us the other, and this goes in both directions.